acwright/6502/Documentation/introduction/hardware.md

 - **GPIO Card**: A card that provides general-purpose input/output (GPIO) pins for interfacing with external devices.
 - **LCD Card**: A card that provides output to an LCD display.
 - **Memory Card**: A card that provides RAM or ROM memory.
+- **Nano Card**: A card that hosts an Arduino Nano for uploading code to RAM or ROM.
 - **Prototype Card**: A card that provides a prototyping area for custom circuits.
 - **RTC Card**: A card that provides real-time clock functionality.
 - **Serial Card**: A card that provides serial communication capabilities.